vim/vim/nsis/README.txt

-This builds a one-click install for Vim for OS Windows using the Nullsoft Installation System (NSIS), available at http://nsis.sourceforge.net/
+This builds a one-click install for Vim for MS Windows using the Nullsoft Installation System (NSIS), available at http://nsis.sourceforge.net/

 To build the installable .exe file: